 Gil’s been snubbed again — this time by his own friends!

-“I will never stop [hoping], not as long as I live,” she told this paper in 2008, the last time her husband was denied entry into the Hall.
-“If there was anyone who represented the national pasttime in every way possible, it was Gil.”
+“I will never stop [hoping], not as long as I live,” Joan Hodges told this paper in 2008.
+“If there was anyone who represented the national past time of the United States, in every way possible, it was Gil.”

-Under the museum’s complex new rules — which replaced the simpler Veterans Committee system — the elite panel votes on a ballot of eligible players, managers, umpires and executives from the “Golden Age” of baseball, 1947–1972, every three years.
+Under the museum’s complex new rules — which replaced the simpler Veterans Committee system — the elite panel comprised of Major League greats such as Tommy Lasorda, Hank Aaron, Al Kaline and Ralph Kiner — votes on a ballot of eligible players, managers, umpires and executives from the time period every three years.

-Santo’s stats were no more impressive than those compiled by Hodges: a .277 lifetime batting average with 342 home runs and 1,331 RBIs over a 15-year career from 1960–1974 with the Cubs and Chicago White Sox.
+Santo, this year’s selection for the hall, compiled a .277 lifetime batting average with 342 home runs and 1,331 RBIs over a 15-year career from 1960–1974 with the Chicago Cubs and Chicago White Sox.

 Lasorda said Hodges could still make the grade in 2014, the next time the Hall of Fame will consider players of his generation.